eg0nSpengler/Client/CONTRIBUTING.md

 Before creating a bug report, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many relevant details as possible](#how-do-i-submit-a-good-bug-report).
 Feel free to remove any non-applicable junk.
-Use [the template](ISSUE_TEMPLATE.md), as the information it asks for helps you help us help you more efficiently.
+Use a template when creating the issue, as the information it asks for helps you help us help you more efficiently.

 #### Before Submitting A Bug Report